-Article review: Exceptional Lives.
-Special Education in Today’s Schools by Turnbull (2012)
+Exceptional Lives.
+Special Education in Today’s Schools- Article Review

 Assessment of the article

-The authors use this article to argue that with the use of universal design in learning, it will promote the progress of students in general education curriculum and it will ensure the inclusion of all students whether abled or disabled.
-The article starts with defining universal design as designing products, environments and buildings with features that will make it possible for all people can access and use the products, environments and buildings.
+The authors use this article to argue that the use of universal design in learning, it will promote the progress of students in the general education curriculum and it will ensure the inclusion of all students whether abled or disabled.
+The article starts by defining universal design as designing products, environments, and buildings with features that will make it possible for all people can access and use the products, environments, and buildings.
 Using a universal design is primarily for the purpose of ensuring that everyone can be able to use a particular product; it therefore ensures that no one is discriminated or secluded from using that particular product.
 From this, the author argues that with this approach in learning, the education system will be inclusive and that all students will be able to access education and all can be taught in one class.
 The article is mainly focusing on disabled children and how to ensure that they too are included in learning.
-“Universal design for learning contributes to progress in the general education curriculum by ensuring that all students can access academic content information and provide evidence of their learning through more than one means” (Turnbull et al, 2012, 40).
+“Universal design for learning contributes to progress in the general education curriculum by ensuring that all students can access academic content information and provide evidence of their learning through more than one means”

 The article further argues that with the use of universal design for learning, which ensures the inclusion of all students, there will be progress in general education curriculum.
 Therefore, universal design is a means to facilitate the progress of all students in the general education curriculum.
 The author argues that universal design for learning has three principles which are; provide multiple means of representation provide multiple means of action and expression and provide multiple means of engagement.
 With these three principles, the article helps us to understand how universal design is effective.
 This is because with the use of multiple means, it ensures that the needs of all students are catered for.
 The article provides further information and helpful guidelines on how to implement these principles.
 This article not only defines universal design for learning but it also shows how it is effective in ensuring that all students progress in the general education curriculum and it goes a step further to provide guidelines as to how universal design for learning and its principles can be implemented.